-The tentative class schedule for AOC classes is below.
+The locations of campus classes and tentative class times for AOC classes are listed.
 New students can enter following an orientation for which pre-registration is required.
 The schedule and locations are subject to change, so please call for current information.
-Remember, classes are free and materials are furnished.